flatpak/flatpak-docs/docs/dependencies.rst

 Extensions
 ----------

-Runtimes and applications can define extension points, which allow optional, additional runtimes to be mounted at a specified location inside the sandbox when they are present on the system.
+Runtimes and applications can define extension points which allow optional additional runtimes to be mounted at a specified location inside the sandbox when they are present on the system.
 Typical uses for extension points include translations for applications, debuginfo for sdks, or adding more functionality